toolleeo/cli-apps/README.md

 * [typetype](https://github.com/ahmet8zer/typetype) - Minimalistic command line typing game.

 ## <a name="utility"></a>Utilities

+Miscellaneous utilities that are not do not fit in other categories and they are not numerous enough that they do not require a dedicated category.

 * [Autocomplete](https://github.com/withfig/autocomplete) - IDE-style autocomplete for your existing terminal & shell.
 * [bash-cache](https://github.com/dimo414/bash-cache) - A function memoisation / caching library for bash scripts and shells